 Mid Career Training and Study Leaves

-IPS officers are given mid-career trainings to sharpen their skills and to make them familiar with policing and social trends around the globe.
-They also get trainings about ever changing threats like cyber security and international terrorism.
+IPS officers are given mid-career training to sharpen their skills and to make them familiar with policing and social trends around the globe.
+They also get training about ever-changing threats like cybersecurity and international terrorism.
 They also get study leaves to pursue courses related to government, rural development, management etc in prestigious colleges in India or abroad (usually in UK or USA).

 The job of an IPS is not a very easy one.
 The responsibility is huge.
 One should have to be able to handle the pressure.
 There will be pressure from the seniors, other bureaucrats and politicians who will try to bend the officer for their own narrow profit.

 If you have the passion to fight crime and to help the helpless, If you want to make the country safe and secure, and if you are willing to face all the dangers associated with the armed forces, then IPS is the job for you; Joy Hind.